RAMKISHORE1803/RAMKISHORE1803/README.md

 # Hey there, I'm Ramkishore 👋🏻

-Full-Stack Engineer • Freelancer • AI-native Builder
+Full-Stack Engineer • AI-native Builder
 ---
 ### Let’s Collaborate
 I partner with startups and businesses to build AI-first products from SaaS platforms to real-time voice and chat applications.